General Terms and Conditions Last updated 9/11/2023.

 15. We will provide information and responses to such employees in a timely manner and help facilitate their access to the platform.

 16. Unless specifically agreed with you (including in an order form), we will start providing the services as soon as we are reasonably satisfied that you are appropriately onboarded.
-Unless specifically agreed with you, the services will be provided on a rolling monthly basis.
+Unless specifically agreed with you, following the expiry of any initial minimum term, the services will be provided on a rolling monthly basis.

 17. We may need to undertake a review of your suitability to receive services from us prior to commencement, as well as throughout our relationship, and we will keep you informed if there are any issues in this regard.
 Further, where third parties are involved in the supply of the services, there may be some additional requirements from those third parties that you will need to comply with.